This tutorial guides you through deploying smart contracts on Arc Testnet with

 Blockchain is Arc Testnet

-Account type is SCA (Smart Contract Account, recommended) or EOA
+Account type is SCA (Smart Contract Account, recommended for Gas Station

 Note your wallet’s address for subsequent steps.
 3.2.
 Understand deployment parameters Parameter Description idempotencyKeyA unique value to prevent duplicate requests. nameThe offchain contract name (visible in Circle Console only).
 Use MyMultiTokenContract. walletIdThe ID of the wallet deploying the contract.
 Use your dev-controlled wallet ID. templateIdThe template identifier.
 Use aea21da6-0aa2-4971-9a1a-5098842b1248 for ERC-1155.
 See Templates . blockchainThe network to deploy onto.
 Use ARC-TESTNET. entitySecretCiphertextThe re-encrypted entity secret.
 See Entity Secret Management . feeLevelThe fee level for transaction processing.
 Use MEDIUM. templateParametersThe onchain initialization parameters (see below).